By Beverly Jones

 Our networks are essential sources of friendship, information, and support.
 Viewing them as belonging in circles helps you understand the value that each circle brings.
 Nurturing your network enables you to strengthen ties, allowing you to both benefit from and contribute to the success of the members of all of your network's circles.

 Beverly E. Jones is a Job-Hunt Networking Contributor.
 Bev is an executive coach, and a former lawyer and corporate executive.
 In addition, she is an active writer and speaker, and the author of “Think Like an Entrepreneur, Act Like a CEO.”
 Her career podcast, “Jazzed About Work,” appears on NPR.org.
-Find Bev on LinkedIn, Twitter, and Facebook.
+Visit her website, Clearways Consulting, and Find Bev on LinkedIn, Twitter, and Facebook.